 You think maybe you need to add a little humour… tell a few jokes…but then again, maybe the topic can’t be made light of.

-In fact, I can provide you with two killer tips for powerful PowerPoint presentations.
-All you have to do is follow these two simple rules when you create and design your material and your PowerPoint presentations will look better… your audience will be more interested or at least more engaged.
+I can give you two great tips for making strong PowerPoint presentations.
+Just stick to these two easy rules when you create and design your slides, and your PowerPoint will improve… your audience will be more interested or at least more engaged.

 ONE, ONE, TWO